josepplloo/pastis/README.md

-# Getting stater
+# Getting started

 If you want to contribute please fork this repo from [pastis's repo](https://github.com/josepplloo/pastis).
-At this moment this have my own content but fell free to reused or check only how the components or the architecture is made it.
+At this moment this has my own content but feel free to reuse it or check only how the components or the architecture is made.

 In your fork: